|

 was going on.
 The Doctor smiled as he heard Brian Worthing trying to explain

-VERY fertile imagination indeed.
+a VERY fertile imagination, indeed.

-this many passengers."
+carry this many passengers.”

-Everyone did as he said, sitting down in a ring around the edges of the
+Everyone sat in a ring around the edges of the console room.
+The Doctor

-console room.
-The Doctor looked around and saw that they were all watching
+looked around and saw that they were all watching him expectantly.
+He

-him expectantly.
-He turned to his console and looked at the readings.
+turned to his console and looked at the readings.
+He grinned as he saw

-He grinned as he saw them pass into yet another time zone.
-The date had
+them pass into yet another time zone.
+The date had to be another historical

-to be another historical coincidence.
-But this time, at least, the waters
+coincidence.
+But this time, at least, the waters around Plymouth were

 He moved to his communications console and sent the signal he knew would